Welcome to the indoor DIY Golf Simulator Guide!

 Playing indoor golf is one of the best ways to spend a rainy day, or really any day.
 With endless practice opportunities and the ability to play essentially any course in the world, it’s easy to see why these setups are so desirable for golfers.

-But the truth is a golf simulator setup can actually be really easy to understand and surprisingly affordable to set up.
+But the truth is a DIY golf simulator setup can actually be really easy to understand and surprisingly affordable to set up.
 I made this guide to try and disseminate all of the confusing and biased information out there into something simple.
-I hope that by the time you get done reading this post you’ll have a basic understanding and greater confidence and excitement to get a golf simulator for yourself!
+I hope that by the time you get done reading this post you’ll have a basic understanding and greater confidence and excitement to get a DIY golf simulator!

 - Golf launch monitor vs Golf Simulator